-Before it became the House of Z, the 1,600 sq ft brick building on the southwest corner of 37th and F Street belonged to Agnes Miller.
-Built in 1923 according to the assessor, she sold it to Adolph Skibinski just two years later.
+Before it became the House of Z, the 1,600 sq. ft. brick building on the southwest corner of 37th and F Street belonged to Agnes Miller.
+Built in 1923, Miller sold it to Adolph Skibinski just two years later.
 The Polish immigrant opened a grocery store in the building along with his wife Rose.
 Just five years later he sold the building at 3701 F Street to Zygfryd (Ziggy) Zagozda.
+While the name contains not one but two Z’s, Zagozda didn’t start the House of Z.

-Like Adolph, Ziggy was a Polish immigrant who worked in the meat packing plants.
-His wife Mary took over the grocery business.
-I believe the family also lived in the building until at least 1934 at which point they moved into a house at 4108 S 37th St which sat directly behind the business.
-While Ziggy received a permit to raise and repair the house, he did not get permission to move it to a new foundation.
-He was caught while the building was halfway between the new and old foundations.
-After appearing in court, it seems they allowed him to move it.
-Perhaps the move provided the family with a little extra breathing room.
+Like Skibinski, Zagozda was a Polish immigrant who worked in the nearby meatpacking plants.
+His wife Mary took over the grocery business while the family lived in it until 1934, when they moved to a house that sat behind it.
+While Zagozda received a permit to raise and repair the house, he did not get permission to move it to a new foundation.
+He was busted while the structure was halfway between the new and old foundations.
+After appearing in court, he was allowed to move it.
+Once finished, the family moved in, giving themselves a little extra breathing room.

-When prohibition ended Ziggy pivoted to the bar business by opening Zyggie’s Bar.
-After his daughter Bernice got married, son-in-law James Kankovsky took over the business briefly before losing his liquor license later for improper operation.
-My guess is that he remained open on Sundays which was a no-no in Omaha at the time.
-Ziggy reclaimed the bar and eventually moved it to 4802 L St.
+When Prohibition ended, Zagozda, like many others in South Omaha, pivoted to the bar business by opening Zyggie’s Bar.
+After retiring, the bar moved away from the letter Z for a time.
+His son-in-law James Kankovsky, the husband of daughter Bernice, took over the family business briefly before losing his liquor license for improper operation.
+I suspect it remained open on Sundays, which was a no-no at the time.
+Zagozda reclaimed his bar and eventually moved it to 4802 L Street.

-By the way, if the last name sounds familiar, it’s because of former Husker fullback C.J.
+The Zimmerer name is well known in these parts due to former Husker fullback C.J.
 Zimmerer, the grandson of Norbert and Grace.
 It was C.J.’s idea to have a pediatric brain cancer patient named Jack Hoffman run for a touchdown during the 2013 Spring Game.
 C.J. also served as his lead blocker for the 69-yard run.
 His jersey hangs on the wall of the bar to this day.

 Please feel free to comment to share your thoughts and memories.